 And a reminder that not all highland weaving in Peru has gone the way of the textiles that are being produced by the Centro de Textiles Tradicionales de Cusco with their fine handspun naturally dyed yarn and intricate pick-up patterns.
 Cheerful pieces with relatively simple patterns made with heavy yarn and bright synthetic colors are still very much in use in many places…..

-….to Donner Pass and tales of the ill-fated expedition after which it was named…(Suzanne hosted me and showed me around the Truckee area)
+….to Donner Pass and tales of the ill-fated expedition after which it was named…(Suzanne showed me around the Truckee area)

 ….to the glorious lake itself…

-I had students who liked to get down on the floor for a session of “team charting’, broken leg and all!
+There were ladies who liked to get down on the floor for a session of “team charting’, broken leg and all!
 Several members of this group had been playing with pebble weave on their four-shaft looms using the instructions in my Andean Pebble Weave book.
-They were now keen to learn how to set it up on a backstrap loom and found that the backstrap loom has a few advantages over the floor loom especially when it comes to saving sheds and creating pick-up shortcuts.
+They were now keen to set it up on a backstrap loom and found that the backstrap loom has a few advantages over the floor loom especially when it comes to saving sheds and creating pick-up shortcuts.

 Here is a gorgeous bag that Jen put together from fabric she wove with pebble weave patterns on her floor loom…

-While all that was happening outside and I tried to stuff all my gear back into the massive bags that I lug about with me on these trips, Jen and Eizabeth calmly wove on their backstrap looms and worked on the Andean Pebble Weave pieces we had started in class.
+While all that was happening outside and I tried to stuff all my gear back into the massive bags that I lug about with me on these trips, Jen and Eizabeth calmly wove on their backstrap looms and worked on the Andean Pebble Weave pieces we had started together.

 This is what Jen was weaving…her own adaptation of a Tarahumara pattern…

-From there I headed northwest stopping in Portland and going just over the border to Washington state to stay with my freind Betty.
+From there I headed northwest to stay with my friend Betty.
 We had two gatherings there…one for beginners and another for learning all kinds of pretty finishing techniques.
 We used handwoven pieces of fabric which had been made by my Bolivian weaving teacher Maxima and other ladies in her co-op.
 One piece was used for sampling the new techniques while the other was to become a wee pouch.
-The pouch could be dressed up with the embellishments that we had studied in class.
+The pouch could be dressed up with the embellishments that we had practiced together.

 Sharon’s sample cloth has a sewn tubular band and cross knit looped edging.
 She also applied coil stitches to one end which is the embellishment that Bolivian weavers sometimes use to decorate the bottom edge of their chuspas.